gabrielgnsilva/dotfiles/README.md

 # DOTFILES

-This dotfiles (Config files) where edited and created for my own use, but feel free to use any information in this repository as you see fit.
+The dotfiles (config files) in this repository have been customized and created for my personal use.
+However, you are welcome to utilize any information from this repository in any way you find suitable.